Sterlingclark/asgn10-names/README.md

 # asgn10-names
-This is a short coding exercise for school
+This program is an exercise for school to practice PHP concepts: arrays and functions.